Mathematical Game Theory: A New Approach: Values

 \section{Values}

-While the marginal value $\partial_i v(S)$ of player $i$'s decision to join resp. to leave the coalition $S$ is intuitively clear, it is less clear how the overall strength of $i$ should be assessed.
+While the marginal value $\partial_i v(S)$ of player $i$'s decision to join resp. to leave the coalition $S$ is intuitively clear, it is less clear how the overall strength of $i$ in a game should be assessed.
 From a mathematical point of view, there are infinitely many possibilities to do this.